saltyorg/docs/docs/sandbox/apps/wishlist.md

 ### 3. Usage

-Make sure to log in after Installation to configure the admin account.
+Make sure to log in after installation to configure the admin account.

 The uploads and database files will be stored in `/opt/wishlist/`